ohmss/workshop-betterreads/README.md

             client-secret: change
 ```

 ### ✅ 11b.
 Setup up Github

-As each attendee has a different URL in gitpod you will have to create your own github APPS.
+As each attendee has a different URL in gitpod you will have to create your own github OAuth Apps.
 Let's do this together.

-- During github setting we will have to enter a callback URL.
+- For github settings we will have to enter a callback URL.
 To know which one enter use the following command

 ```
 clear